 Cumberland School of Law connects graduates with bar prep course providers and pays for the course for every graduate who takes the bar exam within two years after graduation.
 In the semester leading to graduation, third-year law students choose from a few options of bar prep courses.
 During the first and second years of law school, all students are given information and resources to navigate each jurisdiction’s licensing and character and fitness requirements and registration process for the bar exam.

 Certified Notaries Public in Robinson Hall

 - Chris Chrisenberry, Administrative Assistant to the Associate Dean and Student Services

 Bring a form of identification along with your completed documents, but WAIT TO SIGN YOUR SIGNATURE IN THE PRESENCE OF THE NOTARY.

 This is a free service provided to Cumberland School of Law students.

 Wellness Information and Resources

 Health and well-being are vital for long term learning, academic and Bar Exam success, and a fulfilling legal career.
 The legal career is demanding, and the statistics show that lawyers suffer and endure stress, addiction and mental illness at higher rates than other professions.
-With that in mind, the Academic Support Program provides workshops and resources to cultivate healthy habits while in law school for long term physical and mental wellness.
+With that in mind, the Academic Success Program provides workshops and resources to cultivate healthy habits while in law school for long term physical and mental wellness.